KurosawaAngel/aiogram_template/README.md

 This is a basic template for aiogram

+Rename config.dist.toml to config.toml and fill it with your data

 Set up your Database models and create first init migration

-Rename .env.dist to .env and fill it with your data